 |Oesophagus (squamous cell carcinoma)||48||1,500|

-Alcohol statistics come from the National Diet and Nutrition Survey Headline results from Years 1–4 (combined) of the rolling programme 2008–09 – 2011–12.
+Alcohol statistics come from the Adult drinking habits in Great Britain: 2005 to 2016, Office of National Statistics.
 Find out more about preventability estimates or, for more detailed information, download appendix A of our policy report.
 Find figures on cancer incidence for England, Wales, Scotland and Northern Ireland.

 - Alcohol calorie calculator